MicrosoftDocs/power-pages-docs/power-pages-docs/admin/power-platform-admin-center.md

 1. Select the ellipse **...**, and then select **Manage**.<br>or<br>Select the website, and then select **Manage** at the top of the page.

 From here you can configure website details, for more information go to [site details](admin-overview.md#site-details).

+Selecting on any of the cards in the header will filter the lists to the chosen website type.

+You can export a list of website information by selecting the **Export to csv** button.

 ## Manage all websites for an environment